torobotaki/GeniaJSONreader/README.md

 ## History

 This project was started on 12/12/2014.
-That's it
+That's it.
+As of 13/12/2014 at around 1h after midnight, it has around 200 lines of code, and it should probably be rewritten :)

 ## Credits